forbesmyester/SyncIt/README.md

 ## Overview

-For an overview of the entire SyncIt project which comporises of this as well as a this local versioning solution, a [server component](https://github.com/forbesmyester/syncit-server), a library to [monitor the internet connection and transfer data](https://github.com/forbesmyester/SyncItControl) and a [super stripped down bootstrap project](https://github.com/forbesmyester/SyncItBootstrap) you should [go here](http://forbesmyester.github.io/SyncIt/index.html).
+For an overview of the entire SyncIt project which comporises of this local versioning solution, a [server component](https://github.com/forbesmyester/syncit-server), a library to [monitor the internet connection and transfer data](https://github.com/forbesmyester/SyncItControl) and a [super stripped down bootstrap project](https://github.com/forbesmyester/SyncItBootstrap) you should [go here](http://forbesmyester.github.io/SyncIt/index.html).

 ## What is it for?